Abelian instances of nonabelian symplectic reduction: Introduction

 \subsection{Usefulness of the construction.}

 A clear application of our result is that abelian reduction is easier to implement.
-For instance, for the $n$-vortex problem on the plane with total vanishing circulation,\footnote{The condition of vanishing circulation is needed for the momentum map to be equivariant \cite{ModinViviani}.} the full symplectic reduction by $\SE(2)$ can be done by reducing by $\R^2$.
+For instance, our results imply that for the $N$-vortex problem on the plane with total vanishing circulation, the full symplectic reduction by $\SE(2)$ can be obtained by performing the abelian symplectic reduction by $\R^2$ whenever the linear impulse is non-zero.\footnote{The condition of total vanishing circulation is needed for the momentum map to be equivariant \cite{Ohsawa,ModinViviani}.
+The condition of non-zero linear impulse is equivalent to saying that the momentum is generic.} In particular, this equivalence shows that all non-trivial relative equilibria of the system having non-vanishing linear impulse are unbounded.

 Other applications are the study of sub-Riemannian geodesics on $\Ag$-simple metabelian nilpotent Lie groups, as was done for Engel-type groups in \cite{BravoDoddoli2024}.
-In fact, the paper \cite{BravoDoddoli2024}, which was coathoured by the first author of this work, was a great motivation for our investigation.
+In fact, the paper \cite{BravoDoddoli2024}, which was co-authored by the first author of this work, was a great motivation for our investigation.

-Our work also allows us to understand the structure of the generic coadjoint orbits of $\Ag$-simple metabelian nilpotent groups as explained in Section \ref{ss:coadjoint}.